 Terminology: Common definitions of roguelike and not roguelikes

-At the International Roguelike Development Conference 2008 some people decided to try and define what the roguelike community was all about by creating a definition of “roguelike” using the aforementioned roguelikenes factor as a base.
+At the International Roguelike Development Conference 2008 some people decided to try and define what the roguelike community was all about by creating a definition of “Roguelike”.
+As a starting point they chose Temple of the roguelike´s Roguelikenes Factors.
+Since then the Temple has abandoned that definition.

 1 it´s disclaimer : “The purpose of the definition is for the roguelike community to better understand what the community is studying.
 It is not to place constraints on developers or games.”
 So the idea of this definition is not really to decide what a roguelike is, but to codify what the word “roguelike” was already being used as.